 According to VSL’s U.S. Distributor, “Moving VSL#3 back to the original manufacturing facility in Italy has allowed the brand to revert back to an established process that removes all dairy while maintaining the original proprietary mix of eight strains of live bacteria.”

-The new manufacturing process will also stabilize pricing and enable packaging improvements.
-To note, a trace amount of cornstarch has been added to the product to reduce moisture and maintain potency.
+To note, a trace amount of cornstarch was added to the product to reduce moisture and maintain potency.

-By ingredients, this recipe is dairy-free / non-dairy, optionally gluten-free, tree nut-free, optionally soy-free, and vegetarian.
+By ingredients, this recipe is dairy-free / non-dairy, gluten-free, tree nut-free, optionally soy-free, and vegetarian.

-For peanut-free homemade granola bars use sunflower seed butter or pea butter in place of the peanut butter.
+For peanut-free homemade granola barsuse sunflower seed butter in place of the peanut butter.
 If peanuts are your only concern, then you can use almond butter, cashew butter, or another nut-butter.

 - 1 cup peanut butter (or nut or seed butter of your choice)